Mitesh-Asodariya/My-Projects/README.md

 # My-Projects
-This depository includes Projects of Web-development
+This depository includes Projects of Web-development.